AdobeDocs/journey-optimizer.fr-FR/help/rp_landing_pages/orchestrated-campaigns-landing-page.md

 redpen-status: CREATED_||_2025-08-11_20-27-33
 exl-id: 31f3668f-99fb-4388-a379-4979c63b7b3a
 source-git-commit: 4eab2ed1955641c0a28e375fc91a136f06901a80
-workflow-type: tm+mt
+workflow-type: ht
-source-wordcount: '263'
+source-wordcount: '290'
-ht-degree: 91%
+ht-degree: 100%

 ---